zeruhur/so1um-enhanced/index.md

 ## Changelog

 so1um 0.6 to so1um enhanced:
-* *Create your hero section*: some rewording, striked off the backstory sentence
+* *Create your hero section*: some rewording, stroked off the backstory sentence
 * *Flesh out a background*: new section (see credits)
 * *Appearance*: new section (see credits)
-* *Determine goals & the first scene* striked off half the text, added the adventure seed generator (see credits)
+* *Determine goals & the first scene* stroked off half the text, added the adventure seed generator (see credits)
 * *Begin asking questions* and *And & But Results* completely replaced by Recluse oracle (see credits)
 * *Determine the twist*: new section  (see credits)
 * *Ask an open question or get inspired*: new section